Evaluating Learning Congestion control Schemes for LEO Constellations: Introduction

-A multitude of CC algorithms have been proposed to address challenges similar to the ones discussed above, individually or in groups.
-However, little research has been done on the design of protocols for contemporary LEO satellite deployments.
-We argue that a key factor in under-researching this area is the lack of extensive experimental data and broader understanding on how different classes of CC algorithms behave in the presence of the challenges discussed above, which, when combined, can lead to severe performance degradation and inefficient use of network resources.
+We argue that a clear understanding of how different classes of CC algorithms behave across the multiple challenges of LEO networks is necessary to achieve high performance and efficient use of network resources.
 Previous work has identified several pitfalls in evaluating CC algorithms \cite{lucapaper_systematic_rlcc, li2007experimental} such as not exercising CC, focussing on a narrow set of performance metrics, and evaluating CC in a limited range of network parameters.
 To date, there have been limited studies of CC in LEO satellite networks.
 Experiments with NewReno, Vegas, Cubic, and BBRv1 have been carried out on simulated LEO satellite paths \cite{hypatia, hypatia_experiments}.
 Similarly, BBRv1, BBRv3, Cubic, and SaTCP \cite{satcp} have been studied with emulated single-path, single-flow scenarios \cite{satcp, starquic}, focussing primarily on handover-aware enhancements to TCP and QUIC.
+A broader spectrum of approaches have been explored in \cite{leocc}.